tf2pickup-pl/docs.tf2pickup.pl/docs/components-introduction.md

 ## The server

 This is the backend of the whole system.
-It is responsible for accessing the database, configuring game servers and many, many more.
+It is responsible for accessing the database, configuring game servers and much, much more.
 Read how to deploy and configure one [here](/docs/site-components-deployment).

 ## The client